 Depending on how far you’re moving the travel costs can be crazy.
 However, there are a few ways to cut them right down.
-First, try to move in a season such as winter where there isn’t much demand for moving.
+First, try to move in a season where there isn’t much demand for moving, the winter months are the best time for this.
 At times like this, movers have no choice but to cut their costs down to size and services are often cheaper.

 You should also think about using a specialist company for moving certain items such as your vehicle.
 If you use a service such as Shiply car transportation, you can get your vehicle transported to the new home, even if it’s in another country.
 This is often a lot easier and cheaper than arranging to move it yourself.